Nimeesh-Patel/MP/README.md

 3. **Evolving Explanations** – Significant insights are summarised in [`explanations.md`](explanations.md).
 This living document records how our understanding grows over time.
+4. **Reflect in the README** – When criticism leads to a fundamental change in direction, update this document so newcomers start from the latest perspective.

 ## Getting Started